ecalban/LibraryManagementSystem/README.md

 This project is a **Library Management System** developed in **Java** using **JavaFX** for the GUI and **PostgreSQL/MySQL** as the database.
 The system allows librarians to efficiently manage books, users, and borrowing activities.

 ---

+## Features
+- **Librarian Login:** Secure authentication for librarians
+- **Book Management:** Add new books and search the catalog
+- **Librarian Management:** Register new librarians and update their profiles
+- **Student Management:** Add, search, and remove library members
+- **Borrowing & Returning:** Manage borrowing and returning of books, and track due dates
+- **Search Functionality:** Search for books by title, author, or category

+**Optional / Advanced Features:**
+- Tooltips and input validation in the GUI
+- Password reset functionality

+---